Air Conditioner Repair Checklist

 If your thermostat isn’t telling your air conditioner to start, it won’t switch on.

 The first step is making sure it’s set to “cool” and not “heat.”
 Otherwise your air conditioning may not turn on.
-Or you might have hot air coming from vents because the heat is running instead.
+You might also have hot air coming from vents because the heat is running instead.

 If you’re using a regular thermostat: